ObjectifSciencesInternational/OSI-Panthera/README.md

 ## Folder Genetics
 This is the scripts used for the genetic analysis.
 The study is developed in a coming article.

+## Licence
+These scripts are distributed under the CeCILL licence.